b.ed course

 What is B.Ed?

 B.Ed full form is Bachelor of Education.
 It is a professional degree program for individuals aspiring to teach in government and private schools.
-The B.Ed course is a cornerstone in education, shaping educators equipped with the skills to mould young minds.
-Individuals who have completed their undergraduate or postgraduate degrees in any specialisation and have a passion for teaching can consider pursuing the course.
+The B.Ed course is a cornerstone in education, shaping educators equipped with the skills to mold young minds.
+Individuals who have completed their undergraduate or postgraduate degrees in any specialization and have a passion for teaching can consider pursuing the course.

 B.Ed Course Duration and Structure